Miura-Ori

 This particular pattern can be opened or closed in one simple way.
 Simply pull on one corner to unfold the origami with minimal effort.
 Miura designed this folding method for solar panels.
 In 1995, a solar panel featuring this design was deployed on the Japanese Space Flyer Unit satellite.
 Since then, this folding technique has found many other applications, including portable solar panels and foldable bulletproof shields for police forces.
 In Japan, maps are also folded this way to avoid wear and tear on the corners.

 The pattern is also used in materials engineering as the inner part of a sandwich structure.
-When made of Kevlar paper, fiberboard, or plastic film and sandwiched between two cover sheets, it creates a lightweight structure that is very strong and stable.
+When made of Kevlar paper, fiberboard, or plastic film, and sandwiched between two cover sheets, it creates a lightweight structure that is very strong and stable.

 Let’s try to fold this pattern.
-We can start with the usual paper format A4, which has dimensions 210mm x 297mm.
+We can start with a standard sheet of \(A4\) paper, which has dimensions \(210\,\text{mm}\) x \(297\,\text{mm}\).
 For smooth opening and closing of the pattern, it is advisable to divide the sides into an odd number of sections.
-We start by dividing the shorter dimensions of the A4 format into 5 equally large sections, so one section will have a length of 42mm.
-We will connect points lying opposite each other and fold the paper in the shape of an accordion in these lines.
+We start by dividing the shorter side of the \(A4\) sheet into 5 equal sections, so that each section is \(42\,\text{mm}\) long.
+Then we connect opposite points and fold the paper along these lines in an accordion pattern.

 Figure 1.
 Folding the Miura-ori pattern

-Now divide one of the longer edges into 7 parts.
+Now divide one of the longer edges into 7 equal parts.
 Through any division point, draw a line that forms a non-right angle with the longer edge.
 Through the other division points, draw parallels to this line.

 Figure 2.
 Folding the Miura-ori pattern